Check out the new stuff! PodcastsBlogVideosand the Readers Group

 with aristocracy in the vanguard, people started to design Chinese gardens and houses.
 King George III refurbished Buckingham Palace with several Chinese rooms, and the queen asked that a pagoda

-be built in Royal Kew Gardens (image left - it is still standing).
+be built in Royal Kew Gardens (image left) and it is still standing.
 The Royal Society was studying Chinese, suggesting that its system of meritocracy had important lessons to be learned.